Manipur HC orders status quo on mass burial site; 17 injured in violence | Law-Order

 The Centre, the state government and aggrieved parties are also directed to make an effort for an amicable settlement in the matter, the bench, also comprising Justice A Guneshwar Sharma, said.

-Union Minister of State for Home Affairs Nityanand Rai too appealed to both warring communities- Kuki and Meitei- to maintain peace and communal harmony, and stated that the ''Centre is seized of the issue of last rites of mortal remains of those killed in ethnic violence'' in Manipur.
+Union Minister of State for Home Affairs Nityanand Rai too appealed to both warring communities- Kuki and Meitei- to maintain peace and communal harmony and said in a letter that the ''Centre is seized of the issue of last rites of mortal remains of those killed in ethnic violence'' in Manipur.

-The ITLF, the apex organisation of the Kuki-Zomi community, also agreed to conditionally postpone the burial for seven days, following requests from Union Home Minister Amit Shah.

 A spokesperson of the organisation said Mizoram Chief Minister Zoramthanga also made a similar request.